petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 the value of the expression :math:`7+3\cdot(8-2)`, you can write ``print(7+3*(8-2))`` and run the program — the result will be displayed on the screen.
 Note that the brackets will be taken into account correctly\
 and the order of calculations will be right.
-There are two parentheses at the end of the instruction — the first one is a part of the expression, and the second ends the list of arguments of ``print`` instruction.
+There are two brackets at the end of the instruction — the first one is a part of the expression, and the second ends the list of arguments of ``print`` instruction.